Dabendorf/DNT-Aktivitetskalenderinator/Readme.md

 ### Run project
 `dotnet run` (after having run `dotnet build`)

+#### Summary email
+Since the programme sends an email every week and you may want to keep them for the summer, you get a lot of emails.
+If you pass the argument `--summary` to it, you get a new email with all previously sent hikes which are still happening: `dotnet run -- --summary`

 ### Docker
 Docker is a piece of shit and doesn't work.
 There is a pipeline for building docker inside this project, you are welcome to fix it.